Numbers Regex Javascript Validator

 Frequently asked questions

-Can JavaScript regex validate decimal numbers?+
+Can JavaScript regex validate formatted numbers like “1,000”?+